Antarctic Medical Practitioner

 Additional allowances totalling $56,335 per annum are payable while working in Antarctica.

 Further allowances for recognition of prior service (up to $11,500 per annum) and working a winter season may be payable.

-You will also receive ACRRM accredited remote and Antarctic medicine training and professional development, medical indemnity and opportunities for research and higher degrees in remote and polar medicine.
+You will also receive ACRRM accredited remote and Antarctic medicine training and professional development, medical indemnity and professional development support and opportunities for research and higher degrees in remote and polar medicine.
 The AAD has developed with UTAS, the UTAS Masters of Public Health (Remote and Polar Health).

 A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.

 You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.